Detroit Zoo: History

 In 1939, funded by a donation from Mary Rackham, the sculptor Corrado Parducci created the Horace Rackham Memorial Fountain, known as "the Bear Fountain."
-During the summer, the fountain is a splash pad and in winter it becomes an ice rink.

 From the 1950s through the early 1970s, local weatherman Sonny Eliot hosted a program called At The Zoo, shown on Saturdays on Detroit television station WDIV.

 Dahlia Garden to the west of Rackham Memorial Fountain in 1963, cultivated and maintained by Thomas Fred Roberts.

 In 1950, the zoo hired senior floriculturist Thomas (Fred) Roberts.
 Roberts was a recognized expert on dahlias; his gardens at the zoo, particularly the dahlia exhibit to the west of the Rackham Memorial Fountain, attracted visitors from across the country.
 Throughout the mid-century era, and into the 1980s, the zoo's gardens were elaborate displays of perennials, flowers, and tropical houseplants.
 Sonny Eliot interviewed Roberts for one of his episodes of At The Zoo.
 Fred Roberts remained at the zoo until 1978.
 His garden designs were maintained through the 1980s.

 Until 1982, trained chimpanzees performed for visitors, but the act was discontinued at the insistence of animal rights activists.
 In 1982, the zoo began to charge an admission fee.

 The Arctic Ring of Life, one of North America's largest polar bear habitats, opened in 2001.
 Centered around a 300,000 gallon aquarium, it allows visitors to view polar bears from a 70-foot underwater tunnel made of clear acrylic.
 Other new buildings include the Ruth Roby Glancy Animal Health Complex (2004) and the Ford Education Center (2005), which offers school and youth group programs as well as having a theater and exhibit space.